vmichnowicz/jquery.paginate/README.md

 ### items [ string ]

 The `items` property allows you to manually determine what items will be paginated.
-It works by finding decendents of the initial jQuery object that was passed to the paginate plugin.
+It works by finding descendants of the initial jQuery object that was passed to the paginate plugin.
 For example, assume the following HTML:

 ````
 <table>